brianhdk/integration-service/README.md

 The example above shows how you can use the method *AddAttachment(...)* to include attachments.
 From there on, it's System.Net.Mail API that takes over handling these attachments.
 It also shows how you can attach something that is not just a simple existing file on the file system, but in this case a Stream from a HTTP Request containing an image.

+### Attach a Blob from Azure Storage
-If you find your self in need of creating attachments directly from Azure BlobStorage, here's how you do that:
+If you find your self in need of creating attachments directly from blobs in Azure Storage, here's how you do that:

 ```c#
 CloudBlobClient client = _blobStorageClientFactory.Create();